lukephelan/tic-tac-toe/README.md

 * User simply alternates clicking on the board where they wish to place their marker
 * The marker switches between 'X' and 'O' accordingly

-For Single-Player (Easy Mode):
+For Single-Player Mode (Easy):

-* If the Computer has a chance to win, it will take it
+* If the Computer has the chance to win, it will take it
-* Then, if the User has a chance to win, the Computer will block it
+* Then, if the User has the chance to win, the Computer will block it
-* If neither the Computer or the User have a chance to win, the Computer will place their marker in a random square
+* If neither the Computer nor the User have the chance to win, the Computer will place their marker in a random square

-For Single-Player (Hard Mode):
+For Single-Player Mode (Hard):

-* If the Computer has a chance to win, it will take it
+* If the Computer has the chance to win, it will take it
-* Then, if the User has a chance to win, the Computer will block it
+* Then, if the User has the chance to win, the Computer will block it
 * Then, if the User has two opposing corner squares, and the Computer has the centre square, the Computer will choose a middle edge square to force the User to block three-in-a-row, probably resulting in a tie-game
 * Then, if the User has a centre square, the Computer will choose an empty corner
 * Then, the Computer will choose any square, starting with the centre square first, then corners, then edges